echo-lab/assets/Writing/AcademicWriting.md

 ## 3 rules on what to write in writing.

 - Say what you are going to say.
-(Have a topic sentence in fron in every level e.g. paragraph, subsection, section, paper)
+(Have a topic sentence in front for every level e.g., paragraph, subsection, section, paper)
 - Say it.
 (Support the topic sentence)
 - Say what you said.
 (Summarize or reveal the reason why you build up)

 ### 3 rules for paragaph

 - (the first sentence) Start a paragraph with a topic sentence (why you are writing this paragraph).
-- (everythign else) Write sentences that supports the topic setence
+- (everything else) Write sentences that support the topic sentence
 - (the last sentence) Briefly summarize it at the end and tell them what they should take away from this paragraph.

 ### rules for paper

-- In the introduction, you should give them a summarized version of the whole paper including, motivation, goal, what we did (method), the result, and what we learned.
+- In the introduction, you should give them a summarized version of the whole paper including motivation, goal, what we did (method), the result, and what we learned.
 Give them what they want and do not hide anything for later surprise.
-People hate surprise.
+People hate surprises.
 Make them know what's upcoming.
 Make the paper predictable.
 - One common mistake is to save something good for later.
 This is bad.
 Readers are not a captive audience who will be sitting on a desk until they finish reading.
 (Movie theater vs. Netflix) If they don't get it in the first few paragraphs, they will leave.
-Similar mistake is to try to suprise readers.
+A similar mistake is to try to surprise readers.
 Don't try to impress readers with surprise.
 Make your paper sound predictable so that they can expect what I am going to say.

 ### rules for subsection/section

-- the very first sentence of subsection/section should describe what the section is about.
+- the very first sentence of the subsection/section should describe what the section is about.
 - if you stick to this principle, you should be able to write a draft of an abstract by collecting the first sentence of each section.
-- Make subsection and section as many as possoble, as deep as possbile.
-The section title will be a sign that help them navigate.
-Imagine a highway that have lots of exits without signs.
+- Make as many subsections and sections as possible.
+The section title will be signposts that help them navigate.
+Imagine a highway that has lots of exits without any signs.
 - Avoid general section titles if possible (e.g., introduction, discussion, result, etc).
-Think of sign that says "exit" vs. "exit: rest area" on a highway, which is more informative?
+Think of a sign that says "exit" vs. "exit: rest area" on a highway; which is more informative?

-## Let them understand what I want to tell by
+## Let them understand what I want to tell them by

 - reading the title (10 seconds version of your paper)
 - reading the abstract (2 minute version of your paper)